CodesWithJames/discord-js/index.md

 ### Installation!

 You will need node.js hich is installed at http://nodejs.org/ follow the steps on the installation guide.
-Go to cmd. make a folder in desktop.
+Open command prompt (cmd).
+Make a folder in desktop.

 ```markdown
 cd desktop